 - If you have bermuda grass, you can be radical with your scalping cut.
 If you have zoysia grass, be more conservative with how low you cut.

 - Be sure to bag the clippings so you don’t have all of that thatch piled on your lawn.

-Lawn & Pest Solutions provides pest control, weed control and fertilization services to customers in New Albany, Oxford, Tupelo, Amory, Hernando, Olive Branch, Fulton, Houston, Mooreville, Pontotoc, Southaven, Saltillo and beyond.
+Lawn & Pest Solutions provides pest control, weed control, and lawn fertilization services to customers in New Albany, Oxford, Tupelo, Amory, Hernando, Olive Branch, Fulton, Houston, and Mooreville, Pontotoc, Southaven, Saltillo, and beyond.
 Lawn & Pest technicians can be seen all over northeast Mississippi in their clean, white trucks.
 If you have not already spotted us in Desoto County, be on the lookout!
 We would love to meet you.